BPP-Thesis-Artifact/Files-Public/SUBMISSIONS.md

 # Submitting Issues

-To submit an Issue (Bug, Improvement, Request) please select one of the options below.
+To submit an issue (Bug, Improvement, Request) please select one of the options below.
 Please leave the [TYPE] angled bracket text in the title to make the Issues easier to categorize

 ## Error Report